itsvetkov1/Sentient-Inbox/docs/system-instructions.md

 # Email Management System Development Instructions

 ## System Overview and Purpose
 This automated email management system focuses on meeting coordination through Gmail integration.
-The system leverages a sophisticated AI-powered architecture using Groq, with specialized components designed for efficient email processing and response handling.
+The system leverages a sophisticated AI-powered architecture using Groq and Deepseek, with specialized components designed for efficient email processing and response handling.
 The foundation includes secure storage encryption and Gmail integration with OAuth2 authentication.

 ## Core Architecture Implementation Flow
-The system processes emails through a sophisticated three-stage analysis pipeline, utilizing both Llama and Deepseek models for comprehensive email understanding and decision-making.
+The system processes emails through a sophisticated four-stage pipeline, utilizing specialized models and components for comprehensive email understanding, response generation, and delivery.

-### Stage 1: Initial Meeting Classification (Llama)
+### Stage 1: Initial Meeting Classification (LlamaAnalyzer)
 The first stage employs a Llama model to perform preliminary email classification with these key functions:
 - Analysis of incoming email content to determine meeting-related information
 - Binary classification (meeting-related or not)
 - Processing of only new, unhandled emails using unique identifiers
 - Maintenance of a weekly rolling history of processed email IDs for deduplication

-### Stage 2: Detailed Content Analysis (Deepseek)
-When an email is classified as meeting-related, the Deepseek R1 model performs a comprehensive content analysis that generates:

-Detailed Analysis Output:
-- A natural language summary of the email's key points
-- Extracted meeting parameters with confidence scores
-- Assessment of email complexity and clarity
-- Identification of any missing or unclear information
-- Reasoning about the email's context and requirements

-This analysis is structured to include:
-- Primary meeting details (date, time, location) with confidence scores
-- Secondary information (agenda, participants, prerequisites)
-- Potential complexities or ambiguities that need attention
-- Initial recommendation based on completeness of information

-### Stage 3: Final Decision Making (Llama)
-The Llama model performs a critical final analysis by:
-- Ingesting the complete Deepseek analysis output
-- Reviewing the reasoning and extracted information
-- Evaluating confidence scores and identified complexities
-- Making a final categorization decision

-The model assigns one of three final statuses:

-1. "standard_response":
-   - All required meeting details present with high confidence
-   - No complex requirements or ambiguities identified
-   - Clear, single-purpose meeting request
-   - Will be marked with a star after automated response
-   - Uses customizable response templates

-2. "needs_review":
-   - Complex meetings with multiple components
-   - Presence of attachments requiring review
-   - Unclear or incomplete critical information
-   - Low confidence scores in key parameters
-   - Will be left unread and starred

-3. "ignored":
-   - Confirmed non-meeting emails
-   - No action required based on content
-   - Remains unread, no further processing
+### Stage 2: Detailed Content Analysis and Response Generation (DeepseekAnalyzer)
+When an email is classified as meeting-related, the Deepseek R1 model performs comprehensive content analysis and generates appropriate responses:

+**Core Workflow:**
+1. **Email Ingestion & Initial Processing**
+   - Generates unique request ID using content hash + timestamp
+   - Performs content length validation and sanitization
+   - Creates structured analysis prompt with comprehensive instructions

+2. **Comprehensive Content Analysis**
+   - Initial screening for meeting content and tone
+   - Completeness check for required elements (time/date, location, agenda, attendees)
+   - Risk assessment for sensitive content and complexity

+3. **Dynamic Response Generation**
+   - Generates appropriate responses based on analysis results
+   - Adapts tone to match sender's communication style
+   - Provides specific responses for different scenarios:
+     - Complete + Low Risk → Instant confirmation
+     - Missing Elements → Request for specific missing data
+     - High Risk Content → Human review notification
+     - Info Only → Polite acknowledgment

+> The DeepseekAnalyzer actively attempts to avoid "needs_review" status whenever possible, ensuring senders receive appropriate responses in most scenarios.

+### Stage 3: Response Categorization (ResponseCategorizer)
+The Response Categorizer processes Deepseek's analysis to finalize the handling category and prepare responses:
+- Processes structured output from DeepseekAnalyzer
+- Extracts and validates pre-generated response text
+- Makes final categorization decisions (standard_response, needs_review, ignored)
+- Prepares response for delivery

+### Stage 4: Response Delivery (EmailAgent)
+The Email Agent handles the final delivery and status management:
+- Sends responses for standard_response emails
+- Updates email status in Gmail based on categorization
+- Marks needs_review emails with a star for visibility
+- Maintains comprehensive response logs
+- Records all communications for future reference

 ## Email Processing Rules and Requirements